SKKSaikia/StanfordSS/README.md

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/ig.jpg" height=200px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/IMG_20180801_111334.jpg" height=200px><a> </a>

 I was sitting right there in my room-317 ; chuckled; I felt very lucky , Peter's AIMA ; Ian's Deep Learning ; Guido's Python & Jeff's Work are extraordinary and they are one in the whole world, and I was right there with them.
 Such Happiness and Inspiration.
-In no time I found myself chatting with <b> François Chollet </b> (Father of Keras) ;<b> Geoffrey Hinton </b>( Father of Deep Learning; I guess I don't have to introduce him ) ; Sheryl Sandberg; Steve Wozniak - and in no time ; I was in the heart of <b>Deep Learning❤</b>
+In no time I found myself chatting with <b> François Chollet </b> (Father of Keras) ;<b> Geoffrey Hinton </b>( Father of Deep Learning ) ; Sheryl Sandberg; Steve Wozniak - and in no time ; I was in the heart of <b>Deep Learning ❤</b>

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fg.jpg">